emqx/emqx-docs/en_US/dashboard/rules.md

 The `SELECT` keyword can get all the fields in the message, for example, if you want to get the current message's `Payload`, it can be modified to `SELECT payload from "t/#"`.
 The data can be processed and transformed using [built-in functions](../data-integration/rule-sql-builtin-functions.md).

-The `FROM` keyword followed by data source.
-That is, the event topic, the **Try It Out** area below the SQL Editor can view all the optional data source events, using the `WHERE` keyword, you can add conditional judgment, for more detailed SQL syntax usage, see [SQL syntax and examples](./../data-integration/rule-sql-syntax.md).
+The `FROM` keyword is followed by one or more data sources.
+To see possible event topics, the **Try It Out** area below the SQL Editor can view all the optional data source events.
+Using the `WHERE` keyword, you can add conditional filtering.
+For more detailed SQL syntax usage, see [SQL syntax and examples](./../data-integration/rule-sql-syntax.md).

 ### Try It Out